 Sleep apnea on its own is considered by the Sleep Foundation to be a life-threatening condition.
 Combining the preexisting condition of sleep apnea with the effects of alcohol consumption leads to further impairment of breathing, increased snoring, and difficulty rousing while sedated.
 Therefore alcohol plus sleep apnea could be a recipe for serious health risks.

-What does this mean in practical terms, and how can alcohol rehab Costa Mesa help?
+What does this mean practically, and how can alcohol rehab Costa Mesa help?

 The National Institute on Alcohol Abuse and Alcoholism calls this negative cycle of requiring more and more alcohol to sleep and therefore getting poorer and poorer quality sleep a “gateway to excessive alcohol use.”